Psilocin: Legal status

+United Nations

+Psilocin is a Schedule I drug under the Convention on Psychotropic Substances.
 The United Nations Convention on Psychotropic Substances (adopted in 1971) requires its members to prohibit psilocybin, and parties to the treaty are required to restrict the use of the drug to medical and scientific research under strictly controlled conditions.

 Australia

 Psilocin is considered a Schedule 9 prohibited substance in Australia under the Poisons Standard (October 2015).
 A Schedule 9 substance is a substance which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities.

+Canada

+Psilocin is a Schedule III controlled substance in Canada.

 Russia

 Psilocin and psilocybin are banned in Russia, due to their status as narcotic drugs, with a criminal penalty for possession of more than 50 mg.

+United States

+Psilocin is a Schedule I controlled substance in the United States since 1971.

 Research

 Psilocin is being evaluated under the developmental code name PLZ-1015 for the treatment of pervasive developmental disorders like autism in children.
 Its prodrug psilocybin is also being studied for treatment of depression and a variety of other conditions.